Domestic Violence Charges in Las Vegas, Nevada

 Can You Buy a Gun While on Bail for Domestic Violence?

 In Nevada, you may still purchase a gun while you face charges for battery domestic violence.
 However, if convicted of the domestic violence charge, you may not possess or owning firearms.

 If You Got Arrested for Domestic Violence, Do You Have to Tell Your Employer About This Arrest?

-No, unless in your Employment Contract you have a duty to self-report.
+No, unless your Employment Contract clearly states that you have a duty to self-report.
 Most individuals do not have a duty to report a criminal arrest to their employer.